-At Brandeis, most websites are edited using Cascade Server, our content management system (CMS).
+At Brandeis, most websites are edited using Cascade, our content management system (CMS).
 The CMS is a web-based application that provides a central place for website creation and editing.
-The Office of Digital Communications trains web editors on using the CMS and also best practices for adhering to Web Accessibility standards.

-We offer CMS Training at regular intervals throughout the year.
-Editors must attend CMS Training to activate their Cascade account, regardless of any prior web editing experience.
+CMS Training is offered at regular intervals throughout the year.
+New web editors must attend CMS Training to activate their Cascade CMS account, regardless of any prior web editing experience.

-Overview: Learn the basics of maintaining and editing a website the responsive web templates.
-As a web editor, you will learn best practices for editing web content at Brandeis, overview of responsive and accessible web content, how to navigate the CMS and how to and publish content.
+Overview: Learn the basics of maintaining and editing a website the standard university templates.
+As a web editor, you will learn best practices for editing web content at Brandeis, overview of responsive and accessible web content, how to navigate the CMS and how to publish content.

 Audience: This class is mandatory for all web editors (regardless of templates used).